 Like the flour and sugar in a well-stocked pantry, assets are the ingredients that are added in specific portions into your investing recipe.
 Rather than looking at individual stocks, Portfolio Charts focuses on low-cost index funds that track a wide variety of popular indices.
 Each index tracks hundreds or even thousands of securities, so a thoughtful investor can diversify their portfolio quite well by purchasing just a few index funds with minimum effort required.

-Perhaps most importantly, I’ve done my best to list a variety of index funds that best track the described asset.
+Perhaps most importantly, I’ve built a list of index funds that accurately track each asset.
 These are the funds you’ll need to purchase when it comes time to build your own portfolio.
 If that’s something that interests you but you’re not sure how it all works, here is a good place to start.

 The numbers behind the assets are a personal collection compiled from many reputable public sources and including a good number of my own calculations.
 The goal is to present clean and accurate data free of fund-specific variables that can affect returns independent of normal market performance.
 While these returns may not perfectly track the performance of your favorite fund every year, I’ve personally verified that every series reasonably models the intended market for general comparison purposes.
 Returns for each year are calculated from the following sources:

 Stocks: Portfolio Charts calculations (based on Fama-French source data), Fama-French, IIA, and small amounts of MSCI to fill in any gaps

 Bonds: Portfolio Charts bond fund calculations based on central bank yield curve data